Scion of Polish nobility jailed in property restitution case

 WARSAW, Poland (AP) — A Warsaw court on Tuesday confirmed the arrest order for a Polish businessman who is a descendent of one of Poland's aristocratic families, in a case highlighting the problems still resulting from the communist regime's seizure of private property after World War II.

-Prosecutors in Wroclaw say they have charged Sobanski with committing crimes relating to property valued at 44 million zlotys ($11 million) while he acted as an “intermediary” for his “clients” in exchange for a “commission.”
-The charges do not relate to any of the Sobanski family property, spokeswoman for the prosecutors told The Associated Press.
+Prosecutors in Wroclaw say they have charged Sobanski with committing crimes relating to property valued at 44 million zlotys ($11 million) while he acted as an “intermediary” for his clients in exchange for a “commission.”
+The charges do not relate to any of the Sobanski family's property, a spokeswoman for the prosecutors told The Associated Press.

-Sobanski was helping various related and unrelated persons, also living abroad, get through Poland's property restitution process and reclaim their family properties seized by the communists, who nationalized the estates of aristocratic families and real estate in Warsaw, the capital.
+Sobanski was helping various related and unrelated persons, also living abroad, get through Poland's property restitution process, gather documents, sometimes 19th-century ones, and reclaim their family properties seized by the communists, who nationalized the estates of aristocratic families and real estate in Warsaw, the capital.

+Sobanski has an “enormous feeling of wrong, of injustice,” said his sister, Izabela Poninska, who admitted that “perhaps someone was indeed omitted, perhaps there could have been things stemming from pure lack of knowledge” in all the cases he handled.

+But she described her brother as an “exceptionally honest person” who was “fearless in his activity” and suggested he was bearing the consequences of that.

-In a related case, the descendent of another one of Poland's aristocratic families, Adam Zamoyski, a 72-year-old Polish-British historian, had his passport taken and a blockade put on his properties while prosecutors pursue allegations of appropriating someone else’s inheritance rights, valued at 20 million zlotys ($5 million) by the means of an allegedly forged will.
+In a related case, the descendent of another one of Poland's aristocratic families, Adam Zamoyski, a 72-year-old Polish-British historian, had his passport taken and a blockade put on his properties while prosecutors pursue allegations of appropriating someone else’s inheritance rights, valued at 20 million zlotys ($5 million), through an allegedly forged will.

 “I can’t wait to get into court and refute everything," said Zamoyski who has been decorated with medals for his decades-long service to Poland’s culture.
 He spoke to the AP from his home in Poland, saying he had been forced to cancel work obligations and medical appointments in London.

+“This new law took effect and hundreds of clients, whom he was helping, were deprived of having a voice,” Poninska told the AP.

-The law also affects some Holocaust survivors and their descendants, triggering a diplomatic row with Israel, though the majority of the prewar property seized by the communists was owned by Christian Poles, not Jews.
+The law also affects some Holocaust survivors and their descendants, triggering a diplomatic row with Israel, though the majority of the prewar property seized by the communists was owned by Christian Poles.

-The prosecutors insist there is no connection between the arrests and the new law.
+The prosecutors insist there is no connection between Sobanski's arrest and the new law.

+All this comes at a time when Poland’s justice system is at the heart of conflict between the right-wing government and the European Union, which sees actions by the government as undermining Poland's justice system and the rule of law.

 The 11 counts of alleged crimes in Sobanski's case carry a prison term of up to 10 years.
 The prosecutors allege Sobanski, and some others, have used false documents or testimony to obtain from the state the restitution of real estate across Poland, while leaving out some inheritors.

+Poninska said the challenges of the restitution process and the reports of irregularities have made the word “restitution” sound “like a curse.”

-The lengthy path is filled with hurdles, especially for those living abroad.
-In rare cases, irregularities allowed speculators to gain ownership of properties they had no previous links to at all.
-The recent legislation puts a stop to all claims by closing off the possibility of reversing administrative ownership decisions older than 30 years.
+The path is long and complicated, especially for those living abroad.
+In rare cases, irregularities allowed speculators to gain ownership of properties they had no previous links to.
+Poland's recent legislation closed off the possibility of reversing administrative ownership decisions older than 30 years.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.